GDOR-11/virus/README.md

 # virus
-i'm still working on the manual
+i'm still working on the manual and trying to get github pages to work